 The objective is to develop the SCAS for the CAPIF Core Function network product class, with the aim to:

-- WT1: Identify critical assets and threats of the CAPIF Core NF not already covered in TR 33.926 [5].
+- WT1: Identify critical assets and threats of the CAPIF Core Function not already covered in TR 33.926 [5].

 - WT2: Develop specific security functional, hardening, and vulnerability testing requirements and related test cases.